What is HTTP 402? How PEAC uses 402 for agent payments

 You can test a PEAC-enabled 402 endpoint with curl:

-HTTP 402 in PEAC isn't only about money.
+HTTP 402 in PEAC is not only about money.
 It can gate access based on:

-See Adding 402 in 15 Minutes for a step-by-step guide.
+See Add HTTP 402 to your API in 15 minutes for a step-by-step guide.